guilevieiram/ipOverTelegram/README.md

 ./server
 ```

-Additionally, run a server-side application that the client will access, for example a netcat TCP server on any port `<PORT>`:
+Additionally, on another terminal, run a server-side application that the client will access, for example a netcat TCP server on any port `<PORT>`:
 ```bash
 nc -l <PORT>;
 ```